Brendan Rodgers Preview, Player Props: Rockies vs. Rays

 Brendan Rodgers At The Plate

-- In 15 games played this season, he has not gone deep.
+- He has not hit a home run in his 16 games this season.

-- Rodgers has had at least one RBI in 33.3% of his games this year (five of 15), with more than one RBI three times (20.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Rodgers has an RBI in five of 16 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.